Justin Jackson (basketball, born 1990)

-Justin LeShayne Jackson (born October 13, 1990) is an American professional basketball player for CS Dinamo București of the Romanian Liga Națională.
+Justin LeShayne Jackson (born October 13, 1990) is an American professional basketball player for Club Atlético Goes of the Liga Uruguaya de Básquetbol.
 He played college basketball for the Cincinnati Bearcats.

 High school career

 Jackson began his high school career at Eau Gallie High School, in Melbourne, Florida.
 Under Coach Brandon Palmer, Jackson starred on the varsity team, as a freshman and sophomore, leading the Commodores to a district championship in his sophomore year, over Vero Beach High School and its legendary coach, Chuck Loewendick.

 As a high school junior, in the 2008–09 season, Jackson attended Montverde Academy, in Montverde, Florida, where averaged 15.0 points, 12.3 rebounds, and 3.1 blocks per game, for coach Kevin Sutton.
 He was named to the Florida Association of Basketball Coaches (FABC) and Florida Sports Writer's Association (FSWA) State All-Independent teams.

 In November 2009, Jackson signed a National Letter of Intent to play college basketball for the University of Cincinnati.

-As a high school senior, in the 2009–10 season, Jackson attended Arlington Country Day School, in Jacksonville, Florida, where he helped the Apaches to the FHSAA Class 2A finals, and a record of 21-6.
+As a high school senior, in the 2009–10 season, Jackson attended Arlington Country Day School, in Jacksonville, Florida, where he helped the Apaches to the FHSAA Class 2A finals, and a record of 21–6.